cocoltre/Visual-Perception/README.md

 ```
 VISUAL-PERCEPTION/
-├── Data/       # all data for visual_perception
+├── Data/       # All data for visual_perception
 │   ├── 001     # 1st participant data
 │   ├── ...
 │